duniter/duniter/doc/Protocol.md

-c           | The %growth of the UD every `[dt]` period dt          | Time period between two UD ud0         | UD(0), i.e. initial Universal Dividend sigDelay    | Minimum delay between 2 identical certifications (same pubkeys) sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule
+c           | The %growth of the UD every `[dt]` period dt          | Time period between two UD ud0         | UD(0), i.e. initial Universal Dividend sigDelay    | Minimum delay between 2 identical certifications (same pubkeys).
+Must be superior to `sigValidity`. sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule